muhammadfaraz800/daraz-price-tracker/README.md

 - **`productURLs.json`**: This file contains the list of product URLs to be scraped.
 You can add or remove URLs as needed.
 - **`BROWSER_PATH`**: This constant in `server.js` and `multiple url scrape.server.js` specifies the path to your browser's executable.
 Make sure this is correctly configured for your system.
+## not ready to use project... suggestions are needed